DTJF/libpruio/src/doc/_3_pins.md

 safety feature can get disabled in the constructor PruIo::PruIo() parameters.

+At runtime for the current
+session, execute

+    sudo systemctl stop libpruio.service

+to unload the module, and

+    sudo systemctl start libpruio.service

+to re-load it again.
+Or generally for the next boots, execute

+    sudo systemctl disable libpruio.service

+to disable auto-loading at boot-time, and

+    sudo systemctl enable libpruio.service

+to enable auto-loading at boot-time.

+\note The user group `pruio` doesn't get removed, it's still existent
+      after uninstall.
+To remove it execute `sudo nano /etc/group` and remove the related line `pruio:x:...` from that file (change is effective after next logout or boot).
+That way you can also remove a user from that group by deleting only his name in the line.

 FIXME

 In contrast the second solution is easy and powerfull at the same time.